On-Base Plus Slugging (OPS)

 OPS is a hitting statistic calculated by adding on-base percentage and slugging percentage together, combining a hitter's ability to reach base with their ability to hit for power into a single number.

-On-base percentage measures how often a hitter reaches base by any means (hit, walk, or hit-by-pitch); slugging percentage measures total bases per at-bat, crediting extra-base hits more heavily than singles.
-OPS simply adds the two together, which is a mathematically crude combination — the two rates aren't on a perfectly equivalent scale — but it became popular because it is easy to calculate and correlates strongly with overall offensive value, which is why it remains a widely used shorthand despite more precise modern alternatives like wOBA.
+On-base percentage measures how often a hitter reaches base by any means (hit, walk, or hit-by-pitch).
+Slugging percentage measures total bases per at-bat, crediting extra-base hits more heavily than singles.
+OPS simply adds the two together.
+This is a mathematically crude combination.
+This means the two rates aren't on a perfectly equivalent scale.
+This means but it became popular.
+This is because it is easy to calculate and correlates strongly with overall offensive value.
+This is why it remains a widely used shorthand despite more precise modern alternatives like wOBA.

-OPS is best used as a quick, at-a-glance summary rather than a precise measurement, and it is most meaningful when compared to typical ranges for a given level and league rather than treated as an absolute standard, since those ranges shift significantly between youth, high school, college, and professional competition.
-A hitter with a strong OPS is contributing in both key offensive ways — getting on base and hitting for extra bases — even if the number alone doesn't say which of the two is driving the value.
+OPS is best used as a quick, at-a-glance summary rather than a precise measurement.
+It is most meaningful when compared to typical ranges for a given level and league rather than treated as an absolute standard, since those ranges shift by a lot between youth, high school, college, and pro competition.
+A hitter with a strong OPS is contributing in both key offensive ways.
+This means getting on base and hitting for extra bases.
+This means even if the number alone doesn't say which of the two is driving the value.

 Example

-A hitter with a .380 on-base percentage and a .520 slugging percentage has an OPS of .900 — a strong combined mark that reflects both getting on base often and hitting for real power.
+A hitter with a .380 on-base percentage and a .520 slugging percentage has an OPS of .900.
+This means a strong combined mark that reflects both getting on base often and hitting for real power.

 Why it matters